-COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by a novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more appears to be a risk factor for deep venous thrombosis and pulmonary embolism.
+COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination, infection control precautions (eg, face masks, handwashing... read more appears to be a risk factor for deep venous thrombosis and pulmonary embolism.
 Although part of the risk may be due to reduced mobility associated with illness, it is thought that SARS-CoV-2 infection is particularly prothrombotic.

 Pathophysiology of Pulmonary Embolism

 Once deep venous thrombosis develops, clots may dislodge and travel through the venous system and the right side of the heart to lodge in the pulmonary arteries, where they partially or completely occlude one or more vessels.
 The consequences depend on the size and number of emboli, the underlying condition of the lungs, how well the right ventricle (RV) is functioning, and the ability of the body’s intrinsic thrombolytic system to dissolve the clots.
 Death occurs due to right ventricular failure.